Meet the team

-The Wild Alba team are all passionate about the outdoors and can bring a large amount of experience and knowledge to your visit.
-We will be here to ensure that your tour suits your needs.
-We will strive to provide an informative and enjoyable time while you are with us.
+The Wild Alba team are passionate about the outdoors and bring a vast amount of experience and knowledge to your visit.
+We will be here to ensure that your tour suits your needs, striving to provide an informative and, most of all, enjoyable time while you are with us.

 Jackie Taylor, Ranger

-Jackie was of no doubt growing up that she would spend her working and spare time being outdoors and immersed in any activity involving wildlife.
-She is rarely found without her walking boots, waders or wellies and you are most likely to find her up a hill, in a river or enjoying a walk in the woods.
+Jackie was in no doubt growing up that she would spend her working and spare time being outdoors and immersed in any activity involving wildlife.
+She is rarely found without her walking boots, waders or wellies and will most likely be up a hill, in a river or enjoying a walk in the woods.
 She has been lucky to spend over a decade working as an ecologist surveying plants, mammals and birds in some of the most beautiful and remote parts of Scotland.

-Her passion for the outdoors and wildlife lead her to study Countryside Management at Glasgow University and Environmental Management at Oatridge Agricultural College.
+Her passion for the outdoors and wildlife fueled her to study Countryside Management at Glasgow University and Environmental Management at Oatridge Agricultural College.
 She then spent many hours crawling through undergrowth, climbing mountains and wading in rivers searching for and recording an array of animals and plants.
 She is an all-round naturalist, with an infectious enthusiasm for Scottish wildlife and enjoys sharing her knowledge and wildlife stories.

 Dr. Oliver Moore, Ranger

 Oliver is an all-round naturalist with a particular interest in bryophytes and lichens.
 He completed a doctorate on the impacts of red deer management on bryophyte and lichen ecology and has several publications focussing on upland vegetation and how it responds to drivers of change.
 He has since lectured in Applied Ecology at the University of Gloucestershire.
-He is currently working on a bryophyte and lichen flora for the Letterewe Estate and has also collaborated on a forthcoming handbook on snow-bed vegetation in Scotland.
+He is currently working on bryophyte and lichen flora for the Letterewe Estate and has also collaborated on a forthcoming handbook on snow-bed vegetation in Scotland.
 Oliver is the Vice County recorder of bryophytes for mid-Perthshire.